Vuxoni/Core-Configuration-Docs/docs/03-Changelog/index.md

 - Added more GPUs, such as, Iceland, rDNA 2 iGPUs, CIK & CZ iGPUs, etc.

 ### Changed
-- A type where macOS Monterey was macOS Monetery
+- A typo where macOS Monterey was macOS Monetery
 - Also my IDE hates spaces after dashes with no content, blame Zed for the changes to the template.

 ### Fixed